zxteloiv/zxteloiv.github.io/_posts/2016-05-22-implement-a-neural-network-from-scratch.md

 ## initialization

 Randomly initialization of the weights is the common choice.
-But to prevent the activation function getting saturated, maybe the weights of edges point to the same output neuron should be normalized and sum to 1.
+But to prevent the activation function from getting saturated, maybe the weights of edges point to the same output neuron should be normalized and sum to 1.